Skip to content

 Can I connect to non-Kubernetes databases?

 This is standard for unsigned desktop applications.
 On Windows click "More info" → "Run anyway", on macOS right-click → Open.
-We're working on code signing certificates.
+Apple Developer ID code-signing + Windows EV cert are on the roadmap.

 More questions?
 Reach out at hello@dbhelm.com